Tips to Improve Your Camera Phone Snapshots

 One of the most common mistakes with camera phone images is that their subject ends up being a tiny, unrecognizable object in the distance.
-Camera phone images tend to be small due to low resolution – so fill up your view finder with your subject.
+Here’s a quick tip, camera phone images tend to be small due to low resolution – so fill up your view finder with your subject.

 As with all digital photography, the more steady your camera phone is when taking your shot the clearer your image will be.